-The Finding the Time initiative seeks to provide faculty with the external structure, space, and encouragement that makes writing possible.
+The Finding the Time initiative seeks to provide faculty with the external structure, space, and support that makes writing possible.

 The faculty writing retreats are already showing results.
-Check out the Results from the Faculty Writing Retreats to get a sense of the books, articles, grants, and community that have been nurtured by the retreats over its first two years.
+Check out the Results from the Faculty Writing Retreats to get a sense of the books, articles, grants, and community that have been nurtured over the past few years.

 Let us know if you'd like to host